 Without a map.

-So if you feel lost in a life transition, I’d like to hear from you.
+So if you feel overwhelmed, stuck, exhausted or burnt out, I’d like to hear from you.

 I reply personally to each one I receive.

-Dr Margaretha Montagu (MBChB, MRCGP, NLP master pract cert, Transformational Life Coach dip, Counselling cert, Med Hyp Dip and EAGALA cert)
+Dr Margaretha Montagu (MBChB, MRCGP, NLP master pract (cert), Transformational Life Coach (dip), Life Story Coach (cert), Counselling (cert), LCCH Med Hyp Dip and EAGALA (cert) LinkedIn Profile

 My Story

 I may have a fair number of letters after my name, but that is not what qualifies me to lead retreats, create courses or write books.
-It is my intuitive understanding of my clients’ difficultires and the strategies that I had to develop to cope with what happened to me during the last 30 years that make me good at what I do.
+It is my intuitive understanding of my clients’ difficulties and the strategies that I have developed to cope with what happened to me during the last 30 years that make me good at what I do.

 In the last decade, the debilitating eye disease that threatens my sight got dramatically worse.
 Several unsuccessful operations have left me completely blind in one eye and with limited sight in the other eye.